heyoka/faxe-docs/docs/nodes/flow/collect_unique.md

 Note: The number of uniquely collected values will grow, but never shrink (at the moment).

 -----------------------------
-Also note: The produced data_point can become very large, if the value of the `key-field` is ever changing, so that the node will cache a lot of data and therefore may use a lot of memory, be aware of that !
+Also note: Produced data may become very large, if the value of the `key-field` is ever-changing, so that the node will cache a lot of data and therefore may use a lot of memory, be aware of that !